mpalaka/cookie/README.md

 # Task 1
 Cookie inspection system for LinCode hackathon

-#### This repository contains the code for performing the followng tasks:
+#### This repository contains the code for performing the following tasks:

 * Finding the number of chocolate chips in a cookie